man-group/sparrow/docs/source/array.md

 ### Extracting

 These methods moves out of the array the internal Arrow structures.
-The user is responsible for releasing them after use.
+The user is responsible for calling the `release` method of these structures after use.

 | Method                   | Description                            |
 | ------------------------ | -------------------------------------- |